 Many conditions don’t have symptoms in early stages – like high blood pressure, diabetes, some cancers.
 Early screening helps prevent health problems later.

 - Blood pressure – once a year (more if you have diabetes, heart disease, kidney problems, are overweight, have a first-degree relative with high blood pressure, or are Black)

-- Cholesterol – age 35+, every 5 years (more often if you have diabetes, heart disease, kidney problems)
+- Cholesterol – age 45+, every 5 years (earlier if you have risk factors for heart disease; more often if you have weight gain/loss, diabetes, heart disease, kidney problems).

 - Colorectal cancer – age 45+ (younger if you have family history, or inflammatory bowel disease)

 - Dental exam – 1-2 times a year

 - Diabetes – age 35+, every 3 years (more if you have obesity, high blood pressure, prediabetes, history of heart disease)

 - Eye exam – age 40+, every 2-4 years (then every 1-3 years starting at age 55)

 - Hearing test -- if you have any hearing loss (ask your family and friends)